-Check out these Fun and Frugal Things to See & Do in Boston, shared by your frugal friends on The Frugal Girls Facebook page…
+Check out these Fun Boston Travel Tips, shared by your frugal friends on The Frugal Girls Facebook page…

 Laura said: “First off don’t stay in the City… stay south of the City on the South Shore.
 The hotel cost is way cheaper, plus you are a short ride to Cape Cod.
 The T (train) will take you in and out of Boston, and that alone with save you $$$ on parking.
 Once in Boston, check out the Freedom Trail, Beacon Hill, Cheers, and the Swan Boats.
 Faneuil Hall is a nice place to walk around and take in the sites.
 If you are in MA, day trips to NH or Cape Cod are recommended.
 The JFK Memorial is for sure a hit.
 Don’t forget the Plymouth Rock in Plymouth… and then eat tons of seafood.”

 Amanda said: “Free tour and tasting at Sam Adams Brewery.
 Very fun.
 Walk the Freedom Trail, also super fun and free!”

 Judy said: “The Freedom Trail, Faneuil Hall, Fenway Park.
 Whale Watching is also lots of fun!”

 Lynn said: “In addition to the places that Judy said to see, go to the New England Aquarium and the Boston Museum of Science.
 I’ve also heard that the Duck Tours are fun, but I haven’t taken one yet.”